bmoar/flask-truss/README.md

 1. Clone repo
 1. Find and replace flask_truss with appname
 1. Find and replace FLASK_TRUSS with APPNAME
+1. Make sure gcc or llvm-gcc is available: run `export CC=/usr/bin/llvm-gcc` or similar if not
 1. Create a virtualenv and activate it
 1. Run `python setup.py develop`
 1. Change directory into appname